 The Port itself is a beautiful place, lots of grassy shores and rocky bluffs, its a place that you will find very interesting.
 There is a good chance you could see wildlife on the trail, Black Bears and cougars, elk or deer and many other types of forest creatures and birds are commonly seen here, so bring your camera.

-Mr. Dalrymple, after whom the Dalrymple Trail was named, lived in the first half of last century in a snug cabin on the shore of the upper Salmon River.
-Aptly termed a hermit, he lived miles from the nearest neighbour in a forest.
+Mr. Dalrymple, after whom the Dalrymple Trail was named, lived in the first half of the last century in a snug cabin on the shore of the upper Salmon River.
+Aptly termed a hermit, he lived miles from the nearest neighbor in a forest situated cabin.

 At times, Dalrymple could be seen on the dusty gravel roads, walking the 20 miles to the nearest store.
 The only teacher in the one-room school in the valley stopped Dalrymple on the road and invited him to Christmas dinner.
 He arrived on foot, dressed like a country gentleman, having walked only ten miles.
 However, he was one week early.
 He was invited in and he stayed for dinner.
 He was invited again for the real Christmas dinner, seven days later.

 Several years later he left the Sayward Valley and moved to the Lower Mainland.
 Sorrowfully, the change to heavily traveled roads took his life.
 He was killed by being run over by a motor vehicle in the late 1950s.
-His cabin burned down and the home site returned to forest.
+Later, his cabin on the Sayward River burned down.

 An easy forest education hike which would take 15 minutes to complete.

 Trail Head – is 10km south of the Sayward junction towards Campbell River.
 The parking lot is on your left-hand side of Highway 19.